 In Year 9, all students start their GCSE preparation again, covering units in Biology, Chemistry and Physics.
-All our students will complete the AQA GCSE Science course which will give them the necessary skills to go to complete an A' level in their chosen science discipline.
+A majority of our students will complete the AQA Combined Science course.
+Top science students will be given the option to have additional lessons in one of the option blocks and complete the Triple Science AQA course of separate Biology, Chemistry and Physics GCSEs.

 In Year 10 and Year 11, students continue their GCSE preparation; they will do all their linear examinations at the end of Year 11.
-There will, therefore, be several assessments and intervention programmes before they sit these exams.
+There will, therefore, be a number of assessments and intervention programmes before they sit these exams.

-Students are assessed throughout the year, using peer and self-assessment and a set success criterion that is shared with the students in each lesson, based on taught content.
-Teachers will follow their long-term planning to ensure the specification is well sequenced and students can build on their knowledge and develop their skills and understanding.
+Students are assessed throughout the year, using peer and self-assessment and a set success criteria that is shared with the students in each lesson, based on taught content.
+Teachers will follow their long term planning to ensure the specification is well sequenced and students can build on their knowledge and hone in their skills and understanding in a deep and rich way.